emanlove/SeConf2015/README.rst

-Resources, links and notes for my talk at the 2015 Selenium Conference (`video <https://www.youtube.com/watch?v=qbMtbA5spSY>`_, slides).
+Resources, links and notes for my talk at the 2015 Selenium Conference (`video <https://www.youtube.com/watch?v=qbMtbA5spSY>`_, `slides <https://github.com/emanlove/SeConf2015/blob/master/SeConf2015_EdManlove_Dealertrack.pdf>`_).
 If any information is missing and/or inaccurate or if you want to discuss further the idea of testing within asyncronous javascript frameworks please feel free to correct me.

 Ed Manlove